 Some cold and cough remedies may make you drowsy.
 This may be welcome at bedtime if you have difficulty sleeping because of your cold.
 However, do not drive if you are drowsy.

-If you use a decongestant nasal spray, do not use it for more than a few days.
+If you use a spray to ease nasal congestion, do not use it for more than a few days.
 It can have an immediate effect to clear a blocked nose.
 However, the effect does not last very long.
 If you use a decongestant nasal spray for more than 5-7 days, you may feel that your nose is becoming more blocked.
 This is called a rebound effect.

 In March 2009 an important statement was issued by the Medicines and Healthcare products Regulatory Agency (MHRA) which says: